awsdocs/aws-php-developers-guide/doc_source/guide_credentials_profiles.rst

 from both :file:`~/.aws/config` and :file:`~/.aws/credentials` will be loaded.
 Profiles from :file:`~/.aws/credentials` are loaded last and will take precedence over a profile from :file:`~/.aws/config` with the same name.
-Profiles from either location can serve as the source_profile or the profile to be assumed.
+Profiles from either location can serve as the :code:`source_profile` or the profile to be assumed.

 Profile in :file:`~/.aws/config`:

 .. code-block:: ini

     [profile project1]
     role_arn = arn:aws:iam::123456789012:role/testing
     source_profile = default